bucketeer-io/bucketeer-docs/docs/sdk/client-side/android/index.md

   }
 }

-// remove a listener associated with the key client.removeEvaluationUpdateListener(key)
+// Remove a listener associated with the key client.removeEvaluationUpdateListener(key)

-// remove all listeners
+// Remove all listeners
 client.clearEvaluationUpdateListeners()
 ```